kubeshop/kusk-gateway/docs/dashboard/overview.md

 # Kusk Dashboard

-Kusk Gateway includes a browser-based dashboard for inspecting deploying APIs, EnvoyFleets and StaticRoutes.
+Kusk Gateway includes a browser-based dashboard for inspecting deployed APIs, EnvoyFleets and StaticRoutes.
 For APIs it is also possible to dig into the underlying OpenAPI definition and make ad-hoc requests to the API using the embedded Swagger-UI.

-The dashboard is installed as part of the [Kusk Installation](../cli/install-cmd.md) and published using Kusk Gateway itself via a dedicated EnvoyFleet.
+The dashboard is installed as part of the [Kusk Installation](../cli/install-cmd.md) and published using Kusk Gateway itself via dedicated EnvoyFleet, StaticRoute and API resources (which you can all see in the dashboard itself).

 After installing Kusk Gateway you can access the dashboard by running:

 ```shell
 port-forward -n kusk-system svc/kusk-gateway-private-envoy-fleet 8080:80